 In 2016 Bartel Bulk Freight Inc. celebrated 30 years in business.
 In that time the company has grown to be a major carrier of a variety of non-perishable goods to Canadian and United States destinations.

-Automobiles, machinery, carpets, grain, furniture, groceries, farm products, chemicals, and insulated concrete forms are just some of the goods that they haul.
+Automobiles, machinery, flooring, grain, furniture, groceries, farm products, and insulated concrete forms are just some of the goods they haul.